 Being able to admire the ornate costumes and hats up close is as fun as watching the parade itself.
 The Festplatz is also a great place to socialize with other fest-goers.
 We spoke with a friendly couple from Germany who left us even more merry than our glasses of wine.

-This bustling area of the Merano Grape Festival is sponsored by the Schützenkompanie Meran (SSKM) so you are certain to find a hearty fall dish to your liking.
+This bustling area of the Merano Grape Festival is sponsored by the Schützenkompanie Meran (SSKM) so you are sure to find a hearty fall dish to your liking.
 But as we learned, make sure to leave room for South Tyrolean Strauben.
 It is not to be missed.

 Where to Stay for the Merano Grape Festival